Admissions

 2

 Students must earn a 90 or higher on the final Maturità exam to be considered for advanced standing credit.
 Credit is awarded on the basis of scores on part one (a test of written Italian) and part two (one subject tested in depth, which rotates from year to year).
-Each of these two sections can award 4 points, with a minimum score requirement of 13 (out of a possible 15).
-Neither part three of the written test nor the oral portion of the exam awards any points.
+Each of these two sections can award 4 credits, with a minimum score requirement of 13 (out of a possible 15).
+Neither part three of the written test nor the oral portion of the exam awards any credits.

 Advanced Placement Program